kujirahand/mkcss.php/README.md

 CSS file generator(altCSS).
 It likes YAML.
 Easy way to generate CSS.

+## Required

+PHP 5.3 (tested by PHP 5.5)

-# How to use?
+# How to use

-If you use command, then execute command.
+If you use command, then execute command:

 ```
 $ php mkcss.php test.mkcss
 ```

-If you use browser, then you access by browser.
+If you use browser:

 ```
 http://example.com/mkcss.php?f=test&nocache=1